stfc-sciml/e2e/case1/README.md

 ### Rabbit Muscle Aldolase (10338)

-A brief description of what each stage of the pipeline does.
+All of these stages roughly reproduce the workflow of published dataset.
+A brief description of what each stage of the pipeline does is given below:

 | Name                   | Description                                                                                                                                                                                         |   |
 |------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---|
 | pipeline_class2d_0.sh |  2D classification.                        |   |